runekaagaard/snowscript/README.rst

     $fungus = "Sarcoscypha coccinea";

-Declaring a variable in ALL_CAPS marks it as global to the scope its declared in.
+Declaring a variable in ALL_CAPS marks it as global to the scope it's declared in.
 ALL_CAPS variables declared in the root scope can be accessed from other files.